-Okoye, Victoria (2021) “Everyday spatial practices and production of urban commons in Accra, Ghana.”
+(2021 expected) Okoye, Victoria.
+“Everyday spatial practices and production of urban commons in Accra, Ghana.”
 DIY in African Cities.
 London: Zed Books.

-(2021) (In press) Okoye, Victoria and Yussif Larry Aminu.
-“Planning, Community Spaces, and Youth Urban Futures, from Accra.”
-Thinking Global Urbanism: Essays on the City and its Future (eds.)
+Okoye, Victoria and Yussif Larry Aminu (2021) “Planning, Community Spaces, and Youth Urban Futures, from Accra.”
+In Global Urbanism: Knowledge, Power, and the City (eds.)
 Michele Lancione and Colin McFarlane.
 London: Routledge.

 Victoria Okoye (2020) Street Vendor Exclusion in “Modern” Market Planning: A Case Study from Kumasi, Ghana.
 WIEGO Resource Document No. 15.
 WIEGO.

 Victoria Okoye and Spread-Out Initiative NGO (2019).
 Nima Space Artists: A Collection of Stories and Poems Written and Performed by Spread-Out Initiative NGO Students Who Imagined Improvements for Nima’s Public Spaces.
 Accra, Ghana: Trinity Printing.

 (In progress) Field: Journal, “Embodying an Anti-Racist Architecture.”
 Issue 8, Guest Editor with Catalina Mejia Moreno and Carolyn Butterworth, Sheffield School of Architecture.

 Victoria Okoye (2020) “Modernity Means Forgetting: The Mbari Igbo Tradition.”
 Common Native.

 Victoria Okoye (2019) “Becoming Local: (Hi)Stories of ‘Nigerians’ in Accra.”
 The Metropole: The Official Blog of the Urban History Association